 When they look at each other, they still get butterflies.
 And when you look at them, you know they’re in it for the long haul.
 You catch them holding hands and stealing kisses.
 They finish each other’s sentences.
 You couldn’t be happier for them, and you can’t imagine either of them with anyone else.
 So, how do you tell the perfect couple you’re happy they found one another?
 With the perfect gift.
 Here are a few that those love birds are sure to love.

 Positivity is contagious.
 Sharing a kind word, a thank you note, or even a smile can start a chain reaction.
-With this in mind, Amy Humes created her Positive Message Graphics, reusable stickers that lead you spread happiness, inspiration, peace, and the power within.
+With this in mind, Amy Humes created her Positive Message Graphics, reusable stickers that let you spread happiness, inspiration, peace, and the power within.
 We love Amy’s idea so much, we decided to take her message to the web.
-Feel free to pin, tweet, like, and share these encouraging buttons as reminders that optimism really is viral.
+Feel free to pin, tweet, like, and share these encouraging buttons as reminders that optimism really can go viral.

 A great portfolio is a must-have in the visual world of design, but what’s the best way to build an eye-catching image collection?
 Ceramicist Tasha McKelvey captured our judges’ attention and won our first Ceramics Design Challenge with her uncommon piece.
 Here’s her advice on creating content to get the attention of art show judges, buyers like ours, and others in the art world.